 On consolidation, intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, are eliminated.
 Unrealized gains arising from transactions with equity-accounted investees are eliminated against the investment to the extent of Accell Group’s interest in the investee.
 Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.

 Foreign currency transactions

-Transactions in foreign currencies are translated to the respective functional currencies of group companies at exchange rates at the dates of the transactions.
+Transactions in foreign currencies are translated to the respective functional currencies of group companies using the exchange rates at the transaction date.

 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate at the reporting date.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated into the functional currency at the exchange rate when the fair value was determined.
 Non-monetary items that are measured based on historical cost in a foreign currency are not translated again at a later stage.

 Foreign currency differences are generally recognized in profit or loss.
-However, foreign currency differences arising from the translation of qualifying cash flow hedges to the extent the hedges are effective are recognized in other comprehensive income.
+However, foreign currency differences arising from the translation of qualifying cash flow hedges, to the extent the hedges are effective, are recognized in other comprehensive income (OCI).

 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated into euro at exchange rates at the reporting date.
 The income and expenses of foreign operations are translated into euro at the exchange rates at the dates of the transactions.